Audit export

 peer_org_id, peer_row_hash | Reserved for future cross-org reconciliation.
 Empty on standalone deploys. |

-The chain is per-org on the Mastio.
-The standalone Mastio (the default bundle deploy) writes a single per-org chain.
+The local_audit chain is per-org; the standalone Mastio (the default bundle deploy) writes a single per-org chain.
+The audit_log chain is global for the whole Mastio.

-local_audit_no_update+local_audit_no_delete— even admin DB access cannot UPDATE / DELETE without dropping the triggers (an act that itself leaves audit trail). - Each row’s
+- Append-only via DB triggers — even admin DB access cannot UPDATE / DELETE without dropping the triggers (an act that itself leaves audit trail).

-entry_hashcovers a canonical serialization includingprevious_hash, so any modification of an earlier row breaks every subsequent hash.
+row_hash/entry_hash) covers a canonical serialization including the previous row’s hash, so any modification of an earlier row breaks every subsequent hash.

 1. View in the dashboard